Center for Diabetes and Cardiometabolic Health – CDCH

 Bowel motility disorder symptoms affecting intestines and colon include:

-Intestinal motility disorder symptoms often fluctuate, with periods of worsening and improvement.
-Gut dysmotility symptoms significantly impact nutrition, hydration, and quality of life.
+Intestinal motility disorder symptoms often fluctuate over time, with periods of worsening and improvement.
+Gut dysmotility symptoms can significantly affect nutrition food remaining in the stomach for an extended period, hydration, and quality of life.

 Understanding Motility Speed Problems